wherkamp/TuxServer/README.md

 ```

 #### Creating a patch
-Patches are effectively just commits in either `Arcadium-API` or `Arcadium-Server`.
+Patches are effectively just commits in either `TuxServer-API` or `TuxServer-Server`.
 To create one, just add a commit to either repo and run `./gradlew rebuildPatches`, and a
 patch will be placed in the patches folder.
 Modifying commits will also modify its
 corresponding patch file.